awkawb/emailmessage/README.md

-# emailmessage
+# Description
-A python module to simply create and send email message.
+This package is a simple way to create and send email messages.